Civil Litigation

 Because of their familiarity with the rules and procedures, civil litigation attorneys will ensure neither of these outcomes occurs in your case.
 From the moment you retain a civil litigation attorney, he or she will go about gathering important evidence and locating and interviewing witnesses to support your claims and legal positions.
 You and your attorney will discuss trial strategy, which includes deciding what evidence supports your positions the most and how that evidence can best be presented.
 You will also discuss whether any expert witnesses or scientific tests are needed to increase your chances of success.
 Your attorney will ensure the other party to the lawsuit complies with its obligations and responsibilities and will know how to bring failures to the court’s attention.
 If it is possible to have the case decided in your favor without a trial, your civil litigation attorney will know the appropriate legal motions to file and how to argue these motions.

 Your civil litigation attorney will also know that virtually any decision made by a judge or jury at trial can be appealed to the next higher court.
 This is not a new trial; rather, a panel of judges will review the transcripts and evidence of your trial and ensure the law was properly followed.
 As a result, your civil litigation attorney will craft a trial strategy that takes an appeal into consideration and ensures there is enough evidence to either support a judgment in your favor (if you win at trial) or overturn an erroneous judgment (if you lose at trial).
-Contact us at (954) 329-0001 to discuss your case in a free consultation.
+Contact us at (954) 329-0001 to discuss your case.